sign-language-processing/sign-language-processing.github.io/src/index.md

 #### Gloss-to-Video
-Gloss-to-Video---also known as sign language production---is the task of producing a video that adequately represents a sequence of signs written as gloss.
+Gloss-to-Video, also known as sign language production, is the task of producing a video that adequately represents a sequence of signs written as gloss.

 As of 2020, no research discusses the direct translation task between gloss and video.